OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/components/docs/metamodel.rst

 (a.k.a. surrogate modeling) capabilities.
 The Metamodel can be used to create a reduced order (and faster) respresentation of any input-output relationship in your model.
 The inputs to a metamodel are called params, and the outputs are called responses.
+When you instantiate a metamodel, you give it a tuple of params and a tuple of responses that you want it to model.

 Let's start by creating an assembly with a component (the `BraninComponent`) and a metamodel of its response with respect to its two inputs.